 Please note: You will be using the theoretical framework/model from Written Assignment 1 in the final project.

-You are required to submit all written assignments (Written Assignments 1 through 4 and the final project) in this course to Turnitin.com, an academic plagiarism prevention site, prior to submitting the assignment within your course space.
+You are required to submit three assignments (Written Assignments 2 and 4 as well as the final project) in this course to Turnitin.com, an academic plagiarism prevention site, prior to submitting the assignment within your course space.

 Read carefully the documents at the following links, as they will give you instructions for this requirement: